OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 Ethelwyn had been brought up with earthquakes and knew what was happening.
 Climbing over the rubble she had to get outside.
 All the street lamps were down and the power wires were left hanging.

 The second quake struck and the next thing Ethelwyn knew she was covered in blood.
-(Although she cannot remember she had rescued a young girl from a nearby building.)
-The blood wasn’t hers.
+The blood wasn’t hers – although she cannot remember she had rescued a young girl from a nearby building.
 Her main concern was to find her father.
 Stepping over bodies she wandered along the Parade, she saw no one she worked with.
 Someone had a battered bucket and a cracked cup and people queued for a drink.
 When her father came they walked home.
 The parks were used as hospitals.
 Bodies were laid out on the ground.

 Ethelwyn’s uncles arrived from Wellington and set up a Salvation Army depot in their home.
 The women and children left the area and the men stayed to help with the clean up.